Phantas0s/ottosocial/README.md

 You need to respect the date format.
 If the date is in the past, the tweet will never be send.

+**NOTES**:

+* If you modify the CSV, you need to relaunch ottosocial.
+I might implement a hot reload later.

 # Contribute

 First of all, thanks a lot if you want to contribute to ottosocial!